pmitros/school-committee/README.md

 national average and the fourth highest in the state.
 We have connections to top education programs at schools such as MIT, Harvard, Lesley, and Tufts.
 We have some of the greatest teachers in Massachusetts.
-However, we still have several several failing schools.
+However, we still have several failing schools.
 Many richer parents are choosing to leave the district, either for the suburbs or private schools, while many poorer children are failing basic math and literacy exams.
 We know how to